- Best travel time

-We flew China Eastern.
-We were a bit wary about what to expect after we read several bad reviews, but everything about the flight was good and on-par with the reduced service that we can expect in today’s economy class.
+We flew to China Eastern.
+We were a bit wary about what to expect after we read several bad reviews, but everything about the flight was good and on par with the reduced service that we can expect in today’s economy class.

 Most international flights arrive in Seoul – Incheon or Seoul – Gimpo, the country’s capital.

 There are other airports in for example Busan and Jeju but the best prices are usually found when looking for airfare to Seoul because of the sheer number of airlines that fly to the capital.

 We thought it was pretty easy to travel independently through South Korea.

 Our local SIM card was of great use, without it it would have been a lot harder.